 Term Definition Constituency Group One of the groups that participate in collegial consultation.
 In SBCCD, that includes the Academic Senates, Student Senates, Classified Senates, CSEA, and the management teams.
-CSEA California State Employees Association, the classified union in SBCCD CTA California Teachers Association, the faculty union in SBCCD DETS Distributed Education and Technology Services District Generally refers to the district as a whole and all the entities that comprise it: SBVC, CHC, the district office, KVCR, and EDCT/PDC.
-District Assembly The district's shared decision-making council comprised of members selected by each constituency group.
-District Office(s) Also called the central office, the centralized functions of the district: the Chancellor's Office, Fiscal Services, Human Resources, and Distributed Education and Technology Services (DETS).
-Also refers to the south wing of the administration building, where all these functions are housed, except for DETS, which is housed at 71.1.1 the District Annex.
-District Resource The overall process by which funds are allocated to the Allocation Model campuses and district office operations.
+CSEA California State Employees Association, the classified union in SBCCD CTA California Teachers Association, the faculty union in DEMO SBCCD DETS Distributed Education and Technology Services District Generally refers to the District as a whole and all the entities that comprise it: SBVC, CHC, the District Office, D' 4 ' 4 A II KVCR, and EDCT/PDC.
+District Assembly The District's shared decision-making council comprised District Office(s) of members selected by each constituency group.
+Also called the Central Office, the centralized functions of District Office(s) , the District: the Chancellor's Office, Fiscal Services, Human Resources, and Distributed Education and Technology Services (DETS).
+Also refers to the south wing of the administration building, where all these functions are housed, except for DETS, which is housed at the District Annex.
+District Resource The overall process by which funds are allocated to the Allocation Model campuses and District Office operations.
 DOE US Department of Education DSP District Strategic Plan DSP&S Disabled Students Programs and Services DSPC District Strategic Planning Committee EDCT Economic Development and Corporate Training Educational Master Plan A long-term outline (usually three to five years) of the programs and services that a college will undertake to facilitate student learning directly or indirectly; typically includes how the college will prioritize the instructional and service offerings based on an assessment of data related to enrollment, job markets, and other information.
-May function as the college's strategic plan, or integrate with the strategic plan.
-EMP Educational Master Plan EOP&S Extended Opportunity Programs and Services FTEF Full-time Equivalent Faculty, also known as Faculty Load FTES Full-time Equivalent Students, the primary measure used by the state in funding community colleges.
-One FTES is the equivalent of one student taking courses totaling 15 hours per week each semester for two semesters. nodis per week each semester for two semesters.
+May function as the college's strategic plan, or integrate 77.50 with the strategic plan.
+EMP Educational Master Plan EOP&S Extended Opportunity Programs and Services FTEF Full-time Equivalent Faculty, also known as Faculty Load FTES Full-time Equivalent Students, the primary measure used by the State in funding community colleges.
+One FTES is the equivalent of one student taking courses totaling 15 hours per week each semester for two semesters.